How To Maintain Wood Flooring

 Scratches and major stains

-To repair large stains and obvious scratches, clean the affected area with dedicated wood floor cleaner.
+To repair large stains and obvious scratches, clean the affected area with a dedicated wood floor cleaner.
 When dry, lightly sand the area with 120 grit sandpaper to remove the scratches or stains.
 Clean the area of any dust and apply a thin coat of floor oil to the area, removing any excess with a cloth.

 Should I re-finish?